Suresh-d-7/Suresh-d-7/README.md

 - 👋 Hi, I’m @Suresh-d-7
-- 👀 I’m interested in Application Development and Website Development
+- 👀 I’m interested in Application Development and Web Development
 - 🌱 I’m currently learning Backend Technologies and Frontend Technologies
 - 💞️ I’m looking to collaborate on a People Who are Lots of Intrest in Application Development
 - 📫 How to reach me You Can Reach via Linkdin